rxavier/econuy/docs/source/index.rst

 econuy
 ===============================================================

-Wrangling Uruguay economic data so you don't have to.
+Wrangling Uruguayan economic data so you don't have to.

 .. contents::
    :local: